Felixwhwang/soul-mate/README.md

     ```bash
     $npm run db:import
     ```

+5. Build all necessary js files.

+    ```bash
+    $npm run build
+    ```

-5. Start the project.
+6. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```bash
     $npm run dev